LeaKats/semicompAFT/README.md

 V - minimum of disease time, death time (from healthy state) or censoring time.

-W - minimum of death time (from diseased state) and censoring time.
+W - minimum of death time (from illness state) and censoring time.
 If the person died or was censored directly from healthy state, W should be set to 0.

 delta1 - 1 if V = illness time, 0 otherwise.